1.) Before the winter chill, clean your grill:

 5.)
 Pack it all up.

-It’s time to say goodbye to your deck accessories—including furniture cushions and planters.
+It’s time to say goodbye to your deck accessories like furniture cushions and planters.
 Often times, if you leave a planter on your deck throughout the winter, it increases the likelihood for discolor and decay under the planter.
 Taking the time to store these things will save you a trip to the store next spring.

 6.)
 Don’t just clean your grill—cover it.